- Iron Eagle

 - Audio Nasty

 It’s been a while since I’ve heard some good punk influenced death metal.
 Deathgrind, grindcore, whatever you want to call this, It’s pretty fucking rad and definitely some dirty shit through and through.
 It’s not as simple as you’d expect though, with many tasty treats hidden beneath a repulsive outer layer.
-The name is based on an old movie, Iron Eagle, if that gives you any insight into their more playful influences, humor has always been effective within the genre.
+The name is based on an old movie, Iron Eagle, if that gives you any insight into their more playful influences, humor and old films have always been effective within the genre.

 Digging the use of the sample from Terminator, I love the overall presentation here.
 It’s almost blackened in it’s rawness.
 It might come across as bland to some but I really enjoy the atmosphere the mixing provides.
 It’s a very punk and DIY attitude towards the recording and production.
 There’s killer synth parts that really bring a lot of variation to the record, often accompanied by melodic guitar-work.
 It’s a very effective and interesting form of build up that pays off with a load of loose spewing we’ve come to expect from goregrind.

 Another cover job by Luke Oram, who is very prolific in the metal scene right now.
 I’ve covered many albums featuring his work at this point, so just check out his instagram.
 Having previously done a lot of fantasy and scifi, here he’s going for a more classic horror angle, showing his diversity as an artist.
-I love the way the background figures blur and the photo realistic faces. the coloring and overall vibe is 80’s movies like The Warriors and John Carpenter flicks.
-Here’s some other covers of his I’ve covered: IIIIIIIV and interviewed.
+I love the way the background figures blur and the photorealistic faces. the coloring and overall vibe is 80’s movies like The Warriors and John Carpenter flicks.

-The second to last track, Cuntryphile is a really good sampling of their slower more hardcore style.
+The second to last track, “Cuntryphile” is a really good sampling of their slower more hardcore style.
 There’s also a buzzsaw guitar tone they utilize with restraint, made me think of Broken/Downward Spiral era Nine Inch Nails.
 I initially wasn’t too keen on this record but I gave it a few days and a few listens, and the more things I discover that elevate it.
-They have a dungeon synth kind of vibe sometimes, similar to Grimdor, which I gave a 10/10 but this one doesn’t use that sound consistently, it’s more of a centerpiece with a reprise later.
+They have a dungeon synth kind of vibe sometimes, it’s a bit of a centerpiece with a reprise later.
 I’m digging what is there and I’d totally be willing to go down the road of synthing the whole damn thing up.
 I’m always going to enjoy those cosmic tastes that the keys provide.